brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 2 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 13:56:32
+- Timestamp: 12-25-2023 19:30:00
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 82
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 41.94%
-- BHT Quality Score: 1.7420955192845997
+- BHT Quality Score: 1.7703957054098285
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (62):
-	['a', 'accursed', 'all', 'and', 'animosities', 'another', 'any', 'apart', 'as', 'at', 'be', 'believers', 'beseech', 'bickerings', 'bury', 'christ', 'church', 'combination', 'could', 'differences', 'disturb', 'earth', 'fix', 'for', 'from', 'gaze', 'go', 'him', 'i', 'in', 'inconsistent', 'is', 'it', 'let', 'lord', 'mind', 'my', 'odds', 'of', 'on', 'one', 'oneness', 'our', 'pure', 'reconcile', 'remember', 'reunited', 'sake', 'same', 'should', 'sisters', 'that', 'the', 'things', 'to', 'true', 'with', 'witness', 'you', 'your']
+	['a', 'aid', 'among', 'and', 'at', 'be', 'being', 'believers', 'bestowment', 'bury', 'by', 'can', 'church', 'deaconesses', 'differences', 'disagreement', 'disputes', 'disrupt', 'each', 'embracing', 'emphasizing', 'euodia', 'even', 'experience', 'from', 'implores', 'importance', 'in', 'inconsistent', 'is', 'lord', 'master', 'mind', 'odds', 'of', 'other', 'paul', 'philippian', 'pure', 'reconcile', 's', 'same', 'seeking', 'seemingly', 'sisters', 'small', 'so', 'syntyche', 'the', 'their', 'them', 'these', 'they', 'this', 'to', 'truths', 'unite', 'unity', 'urgently', 'urges', 'were', 'with']
-- ChatGPT injected words (significant words only) (30):
+- ChatGPT injected words (significant words only) (36):
-	['accursed', 'animosities', 'apart', 'believers', 'beseech', 'bickerings', 'bury', 'christ', 'church', 'combination', 'differences', 'disturb', 'earth', 'fix', 'gaze', 'inconsistent', 'let', 'lord', 'mind', 'odds', 'oneness', 'pure', 'reconcile', 'remember', 'reunited', 'sake', 'sisters', 'things', 'true', 'witness']
+	['aid', 'believers', 'bestowment', 'bury', 'church', 'deaconesses', 'differences', 'disagreement', 'disputes', 'disrupt', 'embracing', 'emphasizing', 'euodia', 'experience', 'implores', 'importance', 'inconsistent', 'lord', 'master', 'mind', 'odds', 'paul', 'philippian', 'pure', 'reconcile', 's', 'seeking', 'seemingly', 'sisters', 'small', 'syntyche', 'truths', 'unite', 'unity', 'urgently', 'urges']

 ### Logs
-- Attempt 1 BHT: I beseech you, my sisters, to be of the same mind, to reconcile your differences and let go of any bickerings that may disturb our pure and united church.
-It is imperative that you are in agreement, for anything apart from the Lord is accursed, and in Him, everything can be rejoined.
-Remember that our Christian unity is a witness to Christ on earth, and in His authority, I urge you to bury your animosities and walk in harmony.
-Fix your gaze on Him, for when you do, you will see that the trivial matters that have caused division are not worth sacrificing our oneness.
-May you, Euodia and Syntyche, both have prosperous journeys and pleasant acquaintances as you come together in love and unity.
+- Attempt 1 BHT: These two women, Euodia and Syntyche, were deaconesses in the church at Philippi who seemed to be at odds with each other.
+The Apostle Paul urgently calls on them to reconcile their differences and be of the same mind, emphasizing the importance of unity among believers.
+He reminds them that their disagreement is not in accordance with the Lord's will, for it is inconsistent for those who are in the Lord to be at variance.
+In a pure church like theirs, even minor disputes can cause real disturbance.
+Therefore, Paul earnestly implores these sisters to be united and bury their petty differences, appealing to them by the authority of his office.
+By seeking aid from their Master and embracing the same truths, they can experience the unity of spirit that the Lord bestows.
-- 🔄 Philippians 4:2 (attempt 1, 125 words, 44.58% quotes quality score: 1.6771845166817583, V2 normalized quality score: 47.11, commentator tiers 1-3: 23.67%, 40.62%, 35.7%)
+- 🔄 Philippians 4:2 (attempt 1, 134 words, 42.53% quotes quality score: 1.828726815222383, V2 normalized quality score: 52.15, commentator tiers 1-3: 27.61%, 38.02%, 34.37%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: I beseech you, my sisters, to be of the same mind and reconcile your differences.
-In the Lord, as true believers, it is inconsistent to be at odds with one another.
-Let go of the bickerings that could disturb our pure church.
-Remember that any combination apart from the Lord is accursed, and in Christ, all things should be reunited.
-Fix your gaze on Him and bury your animosities for the sake of our oneness, as a witness to Christ on earth.
+- Attempt 2 BHT: Euodia and Syntyche, deaconesses in the Philippian church, were seemingly at odds with each other.
+Paul implores them to reconcile and be of the same mind, emphasizing the importance of unity among believers.
+This disagreement is inconsistent with being in the Lord.
+Even small disputes can disrupt a pure church, so Paul urgently urges these sisters to unite and bury their differences.
+By seeking aid from their Master and embracing the same truths, they can experience the Lord's bestowment of unity.
-- 🔄 Philippians 4:2 (attempt 2, 82 words, 50.0% quotes quality score: 1.7420955192845997, V2 normalized quality score: 49.27, commentator tiers 1-3: 25.53%, 40.32%, 34.15%)
+- 🔄 Philippians 4:2 (attempt 2, 82 words, 41.94% quotes quality score: 1.7703957054098285, V2 normalized quality score: 50.21, commentator tiers 1-3: 26.79%, 38.06%, 35.15%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 3 BHT: I beseech you, my dear sisters, to be of the same mind and reconcile your differences.
-In the Lord, as true believers, it is inconsistent and accursed to be at odds with one another.
-Let go of the bickerings that could disturb our pure church.
-Fix your gaze on Him and bury your animosities for the sake of our unity, as a witness to Christ's presence on earth.
-- 🔄 Philippians 4:2 (attempt 3, 69 words, 48.15% quotes quality score: 1.7503571822460944, V2 normalized quality score: 49.54, commentator tiers 1-3: 25.89%, 43.12%, 30.99%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: I beseech you, my sisters, to be of the same mind and to reconcile your differences.
-It is inconsistent and accursed for those 'in the Lord' to be at odds with one another.
-Let go of the bickerings that may disturb the pure unity of our church.
-Fix your gaze on Christ, for when believers seek His aid, the smaller concerns that cause division will seem unworthy of consideration.
-Embrace unity as a witness to Christ's presence on earth.
+- Attempt 3 BHT: In the church at Philippi, Euodia and Syntyche, two deaconesses, found themselves in disagreement.
+Paul urgently calls for unity and reconciliation, emphasizing the importance of being in the Lord.
+Even trivial quarrels can cause disruptions in a pure church.
+Therefore, Paul beseeches these sisters, in his utmost tenderness, to put aside their differences and be of the same mind.
+By seeking aid from their Master and embracing the same truths, they can restore the unity that the Lord desires for His followers.
-- 🔄 Philippians 4:2 (attempt 4, 80 words, 48.39% quotes quality score: 1.7316895323914068, V2 normalized quality score: 48.92, commentator tiers 1-3: 24.5%, 44.8%, 30.69%)
+- 🔄 Philippians 4:2 (attempt 3, 82 words, 40.68% quotes quality score: 1.6997466931938652, V2 normalized quality score: 47.86, commentator tiers 1-3: 27.3%, 35.59%, 37.11%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: I beseech you, my sisters, to be of the same mind, let go of bickerings, and reconcile your differences.
-It is inconsistent and accursed to be at variance with one another when we are 'in the Lord,' for our Christian union is of utmost importance.
-Fix your gaze on Christ and let the smaller concerns that cause division fade away.
-Embrace unity as a witness to Christ’s presence on earth and bury all petty animosities for the sake of our oneness in Him.
+- Attempt 4 BHT: Paul addresses Euodia and Syntyche, two deaconesses in the Philippian church, who were embroiled in disagreement.
+Urging them to be united, he emphasizes the importance of being in the Lord and warns against the inconsistency of discord among believers.
+Even small bickerings can disrupt the peace of a pure church.
+Paul appeals to these sisters to reconcile their differences and be of the same mind, seeking aid from their Master and embracing the same truths in order to restore unity.
+- 🔄 Philippians 4:2 (attempt 4, 80 words, 36.84% quotes quality score: 1.7032035196691302, V2 normalized quality score: 47.97, commentator tiers 1-3: 28.34%, 37.72%, 33.93%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: In the Philippian church, Euodia and Syntyche, revered deaconesses, were caught in a disagreement.
+Paul earnestly pleads for their reconciliation and emphasizes the vital necessity of unity among believers.
+He reminds them that such discord is incompatible with being in the Lord.
+Even minor conflicts can disrupt the harmony of a pure church.
+Therefore, Paul beseeches these sisters to put aside their differences and strive for harmony, appealing to them with utmost tenderness.
+By seeking the aid of their Master and embracing the same truths, they can restore the desired unity.
-- 🔄 Philippians 4:2 (attempt 5, 84 words, 45.31% quotes quality score: 1.7780740227157072, V2 normalized quality score: 50.46, commentator tiers 1-3: 24.89%, 40.29%, 34.83%)
+- 🔄 Philippians 4:2 (attempt 5, 91 words, 37.88% quotes quality score: 1.6353434547305867, V2 normalized quality score: 45.72, commentator tiers 1-3: 25.93%, 38.61%, 35.47%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Philippians 4:2 bht prompt v0.8 (82 words, 50.0% quotes)
+- ✅ Philippians 4:2 bht prompt v0.8 (82 words, 41.94% quotes)
-- quality score: 1.7420955192845997, V2 normalized quality score: 49.27, commentator tiers 1-3: 25.53%, 40.32%, 34.15%)
+- quality score: 1.7703957054098285, V2 normalized quality score: 50.21, commentator tiers 1-3: 26.79%, 38.06%, 35.15%)